 He was also accused of forcefully converting a number of Hindus to Islam.

 The prosecution said that his father's residence in Chittagong was turned into a torture cell during the war.
 Chowdhury denied all the charges and the BNP - which did not exist at the time of the war - described his trial as a political vendetta.

-Chowdhury's family alleges that he has been tortured while in custody and that his health has deteriorated since he was jailed.
-The authorities have rejected the allegations.
+Chowdhury's family alleged he was tortured while in custody.
+The authorities rejected the allegations.

 The assistant secretary-general of Jamaat-e-Islami was found guilty in May 2013 of masterminding what the prosecution described as one of the bloodiest single episodes in the independence war.

 The Supreme Court later upheld his death sentence on appeal and he was hanged in April 2015.